 Classical conditioning

-This is self-healing, in which the homeopathic remedies act as a psychological nudge for your mind and body to generate the physical processes of healing instead of providing an effectual cure for your illness.
+This is self-healing, in which the homeopathic remedies act as a psychological nudge for your mind and body to generate the physical processes of healing.

 A homeopathic consultation is more extensive than seeing a mainstream doctor.
-Homeopaths often treat their patients with focus, care, and kindness, asking questions about their lifestyle, sleep quality, and wellness, seeing the patient as a whole rather than just treating the disease.
+Homeopaths often treat their patients with focus, care, and kindness, asking questions about their lifestyle, sleep quality, and wellness.
+They see the patient as a whole rather than just treating the symptoms.
 Such individual attention makes the patients feel heard and comforted.

 Such positive experience appeals to those with bad experiences with conventional healthcare.
 For those who buy remedies over the counter or online, the positive reviews from former patients also set their expectations for positive outcomes.

 Hence, when our mind expects good results, our body likely complies and finds ways to produce them.
-Vice versa, if our mind anticipates a negative impact, we may see that eventuality playing out (a nocebo effect).
+Vice versa, if our mind anticipates a negative impact, we may see that eventuality playing out as well.

-Therefore, homeopathy may work for you thanks to such expectations and the power of our mind-body connection.
-The pills stimulate the emotional and psychological process of self-healing.
+Therefore, homeopathy may work for you thanks to such expectations, a dose of kindness, and the power of our mind-body connection.

 Self-healing